-Delicious Jamaican Rice and Peas in a Rice Cooker
+Delicious Jamaican Rice and Peas (Rice Cooker) Recipe!

-Another important ingredient in Jamaican rice and peas is coconut milk.
-For Jamaican rice and peas to be authentic, it must be made with coconut milk.
+Another important ingredient in Jamaican Rice and Peas is coconut milk.
+To make Jamaican Rice and Peas the authentic way, it must be made with coconut milk.
 There’s no substituting it.
 This is because coconut milk is the secret ingredient that gives this recipe its appetizing smell and signature taste.

 Is Jamaican Rice and Peas healthy?

-- Rice – Let’s look at white rice vs. brown rice.
-White rice is rice that has had its husk, bran and germ removed.
-Unfortunately, refining also strips the rice of the nutrients, fibre and minerals.
+- Rice (White rice vs. Brown rice) – White rice, is rice that has had its husk, bran and germ removed.
+Unfortunately, refining also strips the rice of nutrients, fibre and minerals.
 However, brown rice is a whole grain and is rich in essential nutrients like fibre, B vitamins, iron, and magnesium.
 These nutrients help to lower cholesterol, improves digestion and control blood sugar levels.